magento/knowledge-base/src/faq/general/adobe-commerce-eos-policy-faq.md

 ---
 title: Adobe Commerce Software End of Support FAQ
-labels: Adobe Commerce,end of life,faq
+labels: Adobe Commerce,end of life,faq,EOS,EOL,end of support
 ---

 The following FAQ is intended to help merchants, developers, and partners understand the implications of Adobe Commerce’s published End of Support (EOS) date for affected versions of Adobe Commerce.